E. (Eddy) Berry

 Professor, Director of Graduate Studies

 Dr. Berry graduated from Buckeye Heaven in 1983 but was banished to a post-doc Purgatory in Wolverine Country until she became an Aggie in 1984.
-She’s been an Aggie through four dogs, three cats, three hamsters, three fish, two kids, one spousal unit, and a mortgage.
+She’s been an Aggie through multiple dogs, three cats, three hamsters, three fish, two kids, one spousal unit, and a mortgage.
 She continues to be fond of kids, dogs, cats, fish, and spouse.
 The mortgage is paid.
 She’ll happily discuss demography, statistics, urban or rural sociology with anyone, on any day, except during the Christmas Bird Count.
-But spouse won’t let her have any more dogs so she is currently borrowing her son’s dog (number five!)

-Slightly more seriously, E. Helen Berry, also known as Eddy, is a Professor of Sociology, in the Department of Sociology, Social Work and Anthropology at Utah State University.
-Eddy joined the USU faculty in 1984, having previously been an Adjunct Assistant Professor and National Institute of Child Health and Development Post-doctoral Scholar in the Population Studies Center at the University of Michigan.
+Far more seriously, Berry joined the USU faculty in 1984, having previously been an Adjunct Assistant Professor and NICHD Post-doctoral Scholar in the Population Studies Center at the University of Michigan.
 She holds the Ph.D. in Sociology with a minor in Geography and the M.A. in Sociology, each from The Ohio State University and BA in Sociology and History from Westminster College (New Wilmington, PA).
 In 2013 she was Visiting Fellow in the Department of Development Sociology at Cornell University.
 She’s also Adjunct Professor of Geography at USU and has been an Adjunct Professor at Korea University, Baquai University, and the University of Karachi.